 Attacks On the Bible

 The Bible, more than any other book, has been the subject of controversy and criticism.
 For centuries (up until the 16th century) the Bible was virtually unattainable by most people, and if it was it was most probably written in Latin, not their native language.
 Then with the advent of the printing press and the Reformation, the Bible became readily available or accessible.
-In more recent times (since the 19th century) the Bible has been attacked through criticism: that it is not the inspired words of God and is not accurate scientifically or historically.
+In more recent times (especially since the 19th century) the Bible has been attacked through criticism: that it is not the inspired words of God and is not accurate scientifically or historically.
 To demonstrate the inspiration, reliability and truth of the Bible would require much more than I can say here, but I will briefly deal with two common attacks.

 1. Scientifically.
 As referred to earlier, the Darwinian theory of molecules to man has become the modern creation story and the Biblical account relegated to the status of myth.
 However a straight forward reading of Genesis 1 – 11 cannot be harmonised with the theory of evolution without grave injustice to the Biblical account and the authority of Scripture.
 When the authority of Bible is abandoned in favour of man’s own wisdom and ideas, when ‘religion’ is dismissed in favour of ‘science’ it is replaced, not by truth, ‘enlightenment’, but by another religion: secular humanism.

 2. Historically.
-While there have been many attacks by academics and historians, there has been one recently which proved to be hugely popular and very influential, but in the guise of a thriller novel: Dan Brown’s “The Da Vinci Code”.
+While there have been many attacks by academics, archaeologists and historians, there has been one recently which proved to be hugely popular and very influential, but in the guise of a thriller novel: Dan Brown’s “The Da Vinci Code”.
 It sold over 40 million copies and made the author a multimillionaire.
 While written as a work of fiction Dan Brown claims the historical basis of his novel is fact: that the New testament accounts of Jesus Christ are fraudulent, that Jesus was not the Son of God but a mortal prophet, married Mary Magdalene and their descendants became kings of France.